wickljas/PES_Board/README.md

 ### Hardware Tutorials

 The following links contain the hardware tutorials.
-The documents contain specifications and technical information about the hardware and information about how to use the hardware.
-The tutorials cover the software drivers, specific calibration procedures, controlling actuators and retrieving measurements from the sensors.
+The documents contain specifications and technical information about the hardware itself and how to use it.
+The tutorials cover the software drivers, specific calibration procedures, controlling actuators and retrieving measurements from the sensors and actuators.

+**Important Note: The PES Board currently does not support stepper motors.
+The following example uses an external hardware driver and an additional battery pack, which is directly wired to the Nucleo board.**

 - [IR Sensor](docs/markdown/ir_sensor.md)
 - [Ultrasonic Sensor](docs/markdown/ultrasonic_sensor.md)